Learn everything you need to know about how your account balance works, with info on charges, Direct Debits, and much more.

 We take out the amount you owe (and send you the bill)

 Some months, we might take less than the set payments you put in, because you didn’t use as much energy.
 This would result in you having a positive balance.
 Other months, we might take more from the pot, because you used more energy.
 This could lead to you having a negative balance.
-But don’t worry – this usually all evens out over your 12-month billing period.

 Your account balance is made up of 4 main charges: